Azure-Samples/ms-identity-javascript-react-tutorial/3-Authorization-II/1-call-api/README.md

         - For **Description**, enter **Application can only read ToDo list**.
         - Select **Apply** to save your changes.
    - Repeat the steps above for permission **Todolist.ReadWrite.All**
+1. (Optional) Still on the same app registration, select the **Token configuration** blade to the left.
+    - Select **Add optional claim**:
+        - Select optional claim type, then choose `Access Token`.
+        - Select optional claim name, then choose `idtyp`.
 1. Select the `Manifest` blade on the left.
    - Set `accessTokenAcceptedVersion` property to **2**.
    - Click on **Save**.